Millie Chapman

 Social-ecological Systems | Data Science | Conservation Policy

-My research is at the intersection of decision theory, environmental policy, and data justice, critically exploring where, when and how computational tools can help us develop effective and equitable strategies to meet global biodiversity and climate targets.
+My research is at the intersection of decision theory, ecology, and data justice, critically exploring how computational tools can help us develop effective and equitable strategies to meet global biodiversity and climate targets.
+I’m currently a tenure track assistant professor at ETH Zürich in the Department of Environmental Systems Science where I lead the Environmental Policy Lab.
+I’m also a faculty member of the Einstein School of Public Policy at ETH Zürich, the Center for Comparative and International Studies, and the Zurich-Basel Plant Sciences Center.

 Read More →